 Table of Contents

-The main difference between the type 1 and type 2 diabetes mellitus is that type 1 diabetes mellitus has a complete deficiency of required amount of insulin and type 2 diabetes mellitus is caused by insulin resistance (insulin deficiency can also occur in varying amount, but is not the primary cause).
-Type 1 diabetes is an autoimmune disease that leads to destruction of the beta cells of the pancreas.
+There are 2 main types of diabetes mellitus: type 1 and type 2.
+In type 1, patients have a complete deficiency of the required amount of insulin; type 2 is caused by insulin resistance (insulin deficiency can also occur in varying amounts, but it is not the primary cause).
+Type 1 diabetes is an autoimmune disease that leads to the destruction of the beta cells of the pancreas.

-In type 1 diabetes mellitus insulin is given as replacement therapy while in the case of type 2 diabetes insulin is given for the control of hyperglycemia and the insulin is added when initial treatment with non-pharmacological therapy like exercise, diet control, weight reduction and oral medication like metformin are not able to control the glucose level.
+In type 1 diabetes mellitus, insulin is given as replacement therapy, while in type 2, insulin is given for the control of hyperglycemia and is added when initial treatment with non-pharmacological treatments such as exercise, diet control, weight reduction, and oral medication (i.e. metformin) are not able to control a patient’s glucose level.

-In the past, insulin was extracted from animals for the use of treatment in humans.
-This resulted in development of antibodies against the injected insulin in some of the patients, leading to complications.
+In the past, insulin was extracted from animals for use as treatment in humans.
+This resulted in the development of antibodies against the injected insulin in some patients, leading to complications.

-This was resolved by the introduction of biosynthetic human insulin, which is manufactured by using the recombinant DNA technology.
-There are two categories of recombinant insulin.
-One is the rapid-acting insulin, which is intended to be used after a meal.
-It has an effect around the 15 minutes after giving the injection.
-The second is long-acting insulin which has an effect lasting for around 24 hours (basal insulin).
-A combination of the two is usually used for treatment of diabetes.
+There are 2 categories of recombinant insulin.
+The first category is rapid-acting insulin, which is intended to be administered after a meal.
+It takes effect approximately 15 minutes after the injection.
+The second category is long-acting insulin, which lasts for around 24 hours (basal insulin).
+A combination of the 2 types of insulin is usually used to treat diabetes mellitus.

 Mechanism of Action

-Insulin facilitates glucose intake into the cell by increasing potassium intake (a mechanism which is an asset for the treatment of hyperkalemia).
-The main mechanism of degradation of insulin is receptor mediated endocytosis followed by degradation by insulin degrading enzymes.
+Insulin facilitates glucose intake into the cell by increasing potassium intake (a mechanism that is an asset for the treatment of hyperkalemia) (see table below).
+The main mechanism of degradation of insulin is receptor-mediated endocytosis followed by degradation through insulin-degrading enzymes.

-Insulin also decreases the glucose level by increasing the synthesis of glycogen (the storage form of glucose), decreasing the formation of new glucose (gluconeogenesis), and channeling the glucose into lipid synthesis pathway.
+Insulin also decreases glucose levels by increasing the synthesis of glycogen (the storage form of glucose), decreasing the formation of new glucose (gluconeogenesis), and channeling the glucose into a lipid synthesis pathway (see image below).

 Types of Insulin